Skip to content

 That difference in purpose drives every practical difference that follows.
 Because VAT is meant to be broad and neutral, it is recoverable and charged at each stage.
 Because excise is meant to bite, it is charged once, high up the chain, at a rate designed to hurt.
 Understand the intent and the mechanics stop feeling arbitrary.

-Standard UAE VAT rate compared with the selective excise rates — 50% on carbonated and sweetened drinks, 100% on tobacco, vapes and energy drinks
+Standard UAE VAT rate versus the selective excise rates — 100% on tobacco, vapes and energy drinks, and a per-litre sugar charge on sweetened drinks that replaced the old flat 50% rate in 2026

 UAE accountant comparing a broad 5% VAT invoice against a selective excise tax calculation for energy drinks and tobacco stock